 Browse all Goldie whistles.

-Howard whistles trade their heritage back to the earliest days of the low whistle, with Brian Howard a student of Overton.
+Howard whistles trace their heritage back to the earliest days of the low whistle.
+Brian Howard, the founder of Howard Music, worked closely with legendary folk musician and whistler Finbar Furey.
 Howard’s whistles draw on a wealth of experience and craftsmanship.
 A historic brand, the Howard whistle carries the title of the oldest low D whistle in continuous production.
 But the Howard whistle also benefits from continuous innovation.
 Handed over from Brian Howard to David O’Hagan in recent years, O’Hagan has polished many elements of the design, as well as introducing a range of injection-moulded mouthpiece/heads to offer a wider variety of both harder and more mellow tones, and extended life for the whistle.
 Manufactured in Sheffield, UK, the Howard low D whistle is available in a sleek black, or brass finish.

 Browse all Howard whistles.